Ghosst141/Slack-app-cobalt/README.md

 1) Scheduled Messages Not Working After Deployment?
    - Likely reasons:

       - Free hosting platforms (like Render) sleep when idle, pausing the scheduler

       - SQLite database on free hosting may reset or not persist across restarts

    - Solution for Production:

-      - Use a paid hosting plan or dedicated server to prevent sleeping
+      - Use a paid hosting plan or dedicated server to prevent sleeping or use render background worker for scheduling

-      - Consider a more robust DB like PostgreSQL or MongoDB for persistence
+      - Consider a more robust DB like MySQL or MongoDB for persistence

 2) Slack OAuth Complexity:
-    - Handling redirect URLs with ngrok during development was tricky.
+    - Handling redirect URLs with ngrok during development was tricky beacuse in development we get http port for Oauth redirect URL we need https.
 Careful .env management solved it.

 3) Refresh Token Logic:
     - Slack uses refresh tokens for long-term access.
 Refresh flow implemented in slackServices.ts ensures seamless user experience without repeated login.

+4) Scheduling:
+    - Currently in our backend we inplement a Scheduler which check database for scheduled messages in every 60 sec.
+But we need more reliable scheduler.

 ---